Making Hard Choices in Extraordinary Times

 Valuations Needed Attention

-This led to reduction in positions in many of the outright winners from the coronavirus pandemic, specifically where valuations had expanded to create risk.
-We believe that companies like Amazon and Facebook are still under‑monetizing their business models given recent investment programs (including investments aimed at increasing the sustainability of their businesses).
-We continue to favor Apple given the new product cycle ahead.3
+This has led to reduction in positions in many of the outright winners from the coronavirus pandemic, specifically where valuations had expanded to create risk.
+We believe that companies like Amazon are still under‑monetizing their business models given recent investment programs (including investments aimed at increasing the sustainability of their businesses).
+We continue to favor Apple given the new product cycle ahead.2

 Dispersion and Breadth to Return